chinamike65/hugo-tuolesi/content/book5/book5en.md

 A Bodhisattva on the Path of Seeing mainly practices the Seven Factors of Awakening, sometimes translated as the seven points of enlightenment.

-The Seven Factors of Awakening are: Mindfulness, Investigation, Energy, Joy, Tranquility, Concentration, and Equanimity Bodhi.
+The Seven Factors of Awakening are: Mindfulness, Investigation, Energy, Joy, Tranquility, Concentration, and Equanimity.

 Mindfulness of bodhichitta is the root of enlightenment that can fix other bodhisattva as immovable in the object.

 Joy or rapture, investigation, and energy are to be developed when experiencing sloth and torpor.
 Relaxation, concentration, and equanimity are to be developed when experiencing restlessness or worry.
 Mindfulness should be constantly present to remain aware of physical change as well as mental change.

-Investigation (investigation-of-states) - begins with seeing the Dharma, thoroughly understands emptiness, and can obtain more thorough wisdom, and wisdom can break obstacles.
+Investigation (investigation-of-states or discernment of phenomena) - begins with seeing the nature of phenomena, thoroughly understanding emptiness, and can obtain more thorough wisdom, and wisdom can break obstacles.

-Energy - The energy of this Bodhi Point can continuously increase the Bodhisattva's status as a bodhisattva.
+Energy (diligence) - The energy of this factor of awakening can continuously increase the Bodhisattva's status as a bodhisattva.

 Most of us see that it takes a long time to become a Buddha, and we need to accumulate a lot of good fortune.
 If we feel that we cannot do it, we will become lazy.

 Bodhisattvas will not do this.
 Even if the kalpas of the total amount of sand in the universe are counted as one day, thirty days are one month, and twelve months are one year, and only in the time calculated in this way can one become a Buddha, the Bodhisattva will not be lazy, and will always be able to attain Buddhahood.
-With diligence, faith will not retreat until you become a Buddha.
+With energy and hard work, faith will not retreat until you become a Buddha.

-If you get the blissful bodhi points, you will be very happy when you practice all the dharmas.
+If you attain the element of Joy, you will be very happy in all of your practice.

-From the moment of seeing the path, the bodhisattva can give to his own body.
+From the moment of entering the path of seeing, the bodhisattva can give to his own body.

-At this time, even if his hand is cut off, he will be happy, there is no unhappy.
+At this time, even if his hand is cut off, he will be happy, there is no unhappiness.

-Ordinary Bodhisattvas below the Dao level can't donate their bodies, because they haven't obtained the blissful Bodhi points, they will feel painful.
+Ordinary Bodhisattvas below the Dao level can't give their bodies, because they haven't obtained the element of Joy, and they will feel pain.

 When suffering, you will regret giving your body, you will lose the merit of giving, and your body will be wasted in vain.